 Abnormal Liver Function Tests

-This is usually an asymptomatic elevation of liver enzymes that suggest some inflammation.
-Your HCP will monitor for this.
+This is usually an asymptomatic elevation of liver enzymes that suggests some inflammation.
+Your HCP will monitor this.
 It usually responds to holding the medication.

 Low Neutrophil Count (Neutropenia)